 The car’s huge cabin also has lots of cubby holes and storage compartments for the sort of clutter that needs a home when you’re on the move.

 Running costs and reliability

 There are a range of petrol and diesel engines to choose from.
-If you’re planning to drive fully-loaded the engine that combines the power you’ll need with reasonable economy is the 2-litre diesel.
+If you’re planning to drive fully loaded the engine that combines the power you’ll need with reasonable economy is the two-litre diesel.
 This can give you up to 44 mpg on average, not bad for a heavy car like the Alhambra.